CogentRedTester/mpv-changerefresh/README.md

 When the script is activated it will automatically detect the refresh rate of the current video and attempt to change the display to the closes rate on the whitelist.
 The script will keep track of the original refresh rate of the monitor and revert when either the correct keybind is pressed, or when mpv exits.
-The original rate needs to be included on the whitelist and follows custom rate rules (i.e. if the monitor was originally 25Hz and the whitelist contains "25-50", then it will revert to 50).
+The original rate needs to be included on the whitelist and follows custom rate rules (i.e. if the monitor was originally 25Hz and the whitelist contains `25-50`, then it will revert to 50).

 ## Rate Whitelist
 If the display does not support the specified resolution or refresh rate it will silently fail If the video refresh rate does not match any on the whitelist it will pick the next highest.
-If the video fps is higher than any on the whitelist it will pick the highest available The whitelist is specified via the script-opt 'rates'.
+If the video fps is higher than any on the whitelist it will pick the highest available The whitelist is specified via the script-opt `rates`.
 Valid rates are separated via semicolons, do not include spaces and list in ascending order.

-    Example:    changerefresh-rates="23;24;30;60"
+    changerefresh-rates="23;24;30;60"

 ### Custom Rates
 You can also set a custom display rate for individual video rates using a hyphen:

-    Example:    changerefresh-rates="23;24;25-50;30;60"
+    changerefresh-rates="23;24;25-50;30;60"
 This will change the display to 23, 24, and 30 fps when playing videos in those same rates, but will change the display to 50 fps when playing videos in 25 Hz